 Chiropractic Care to Help Childbirth

-Not only is chiropractic care beneficial for the pregnant client’s comfort, but it can also assist in making the birth process easier.
-A properly aligned pelvis can make for a larger area for the baby to pass through (instead of intrauterine constraint, caused by misalignment).
-It also helps the baby align into a proper position for birth.
-This may reduce the risk of breech births or C-sections.
-In fact, there is a method, the “Webster Technique”, created by the ICPA founder, the late Larry Webster, D.C., which “is a chiropractic technique designed to relieve the musculoskeletal causes of intrauterine constraint”.
+Chiropractic may also reduce the risk of breech births or C-sections.
+In fact, there is a method, the “Webster Technique”, created by the ICPA founder, the late Larry Webster, D.C.
+It “is a chiropractic technique designed to relieve the musculoskeletal causes of intrauterine constraint”.
 This is not to change the position of the fetus, which would be an obstetric technique; instead, it helps to create a balanced pelvis.
-The Webster Technique was found to have an 82% success rate in a 2002 study.1
+The Webster Technique was found to have an 82% success rate in a 2002 study.4

 Finding the Right Chiropractor